fabiograsso/WIC-Lab-Milan-202312/004-workflows.md

    ![](images/006-1/image29.png)

-On the new user (Elise Dupont) profile you will see :
+On the new user (Giorgia Rossi) profile you will see :

 - A welcome email